AI assistants are now a traffic channel

 Four things, in order.

 Watch the share, not the volume.
 The absolute numbers will be small for a while.
 The ratio of AI Assistant to Organic Search is the signal worth tracking.
-The day that ratio crosses one in twenty on a content-heavy site, the traffic mix has changed and the things you optimise for change with it.
+The day that ratio crosses one in twenty on a content-heavy site, the traffic mix has changed and the things you tune for change with it.

 Fix the page so the next assistant has nothing to guess.
 Explicit identity, explicit structure, explicit provenance, explicit machine-readable claims.
 Not surface markup over a thin body; underlying meaning expressed in a form a machine can verify.
 This is the work that produces durable lift.